yetanalytics/project-persephone/README.md

 ## Usage

-Given a profile, use the `convert-profile` function in the core namespace to convert a Profile (in JSON-LD or EDN format) into a finite state machine that can be used by the library.
+The `project-persephone` namespace has three methods:
+- `validate-statement`: Check an individual Statement against an individual Statement Template.
+- `read-next-statement`: Read a Statement (which may be part of a stream) against a compiled Pattern.
+- `compile-profile`: Compile all primary Patterns from a given Profile into a form usable by the library.

+`check-individual-statement` returns a boolean while also printing on false.
+`read-next-statement` and `compile-profile` both return data structures that can be used later.
+It is _your_ responsibility as the user to store the returned structure as an atom or other stateful form in your application.

 The FSM can now read, one at a time, Statements, and update its current state.
 It will also return whether the Statement was accepted by the FSM and